-The Gettys Group: There are, of course, many other examples of selective replacement of humans with automation to speed up the consumer’s experience.
+The Gettys Group Companies: There are, of course, many other examples of selective replacement of humans with automation to speed up the consumer’s experience.
 We recently discussed the Ocean Medallion offered by Carnival Cruise Lines; guests receive a medallion programmed to unlock rooms, make purchases, gamble and more during their voyage—a similar product to Disney’s MagicBands.
 Now, guests’ own mobile phones can be used for similar functionality through apps like Hilton Digital Key.
 We’re seeing more of this friction-reducing technology finding its way into hospitality; where else have you observed opportunities for human contact being replaced and streamlined by technology?

 Carnival Cruise Line’s Ocean Medallion: “MedallionClass is intended to be the most personalized, the most simple vacation experience that exists on the planet at scale.” – John Padgett, Chief Innovation & Experience Officer, Carnival Cruise Line